torsday/notebook/dev_ops/docker.md

 ![](https://docs.docker.com/tutimg/container_explainer.png)

-SEARCH for images.
-There are many freely available images shared across the docker image index:
+### SEARCH for images.

 ```bash
 docker search [image_name]
 docker pull [image_name]
 ```

-LIST all images on your system:
+### LIST all images on your system:

 ```bash
 docker images
 ```

-List all containers current running:
+### List all containers current running:

 ```bash
 docker ps
 ```

-List both running and non-running containers:
+### List both running and non-running containers:

 ```bash
 docker ps -l
 ```

-COMMIT an image.
+### COMMIT an image

 As you work with a container and continue to perform actions on it (e.g. download and install software, configure files), to have it keep its state, commit:

 ```sh
 sudo docker commit [container ID] [image name]